Booking is open, click on Book above or scroll to the bottom of the page.

-Note: the 2022 MÓR course differs from earlier versions of the event.
+Note: the 2022 & 2023 MÓR course differs from earlier versions of the event.
 In previous years, it began with a run at Newcastle.
-This 4km run is now taking place around the beautiful environs of Mount Melleray Abbey, on the far side of the Knockmealdown Mountains.
-This splits the final cycle into two cycles of 21km and 13km either side of this 4km run.
+This run is now taking place around the beautiful environs of Mount Melleray Abbey, on the far side of the Knockmealdown Mountains.
+This splits the final cycle into two cycles of 21km and 13km either side of what is now a 7.5km run (it was a 4km run in 2022).

 The breakdown of the Knock ME Down MÓR event is as follows: